Catherine Oborne specialises in criminal defence, inquests as well as associated public law challenges.

 R v AN – Hammersmith Magistrates’ Court – June 2015: Instructed to defend a refugee charged with criminal damage to the Iranian embassy.
 The Crown could not provide the required evidence to prove identification and yet still proceeded to trial.
 The Magistrates refused a submission of no case to answer and convicted the defendant.
 Following an application to state the case to the High Court, the Magistrates subsequently accepted that their conviction had been unsafe and reopened the conviction under s.142 Magistrates’ Court Act 1980.
 The Crown then offered no evidence and the defendant was found not guilty.

-R v AW – Brighton Magistrates’ Court – July 2015: Instructed to defend a young man with Asperger’s' syndrome charged with a racially aggravated public order offence.
-This resulted from a conversation which took place at a protest concerning the Israel/Palestine conflict.
+R v AW – Brighton Magistrates’ Court – July 2015: Instructed to defend a young man with Asperger’s Syndrome charged with a racially aggravated public order offence.
 A submission of no case to answer was successful regarding the racially aggravated element of the offence.
 The defendant was acquitted at the close of all the evidence of the public order offence.